Kudla-Rapoport conjecture for Kr\"amer models: Introduction

+where $\Herm_n$ (respectively, $\Herm_{n,>0}$) is the set of $n\times n$ (positive-definite) Hermitian matrices with values in $\C$ and $s\in \C$.
+Our local conjecture and result imply the following theorem, which extends \cite[Theorem 1.3.1]{LZ} to include ramified primes.

-\begin{theorem}(Arithmetic Siegel-Weil formula for non-singular coefficients) Assume that the fundamental discriminant of $F$ is $d_F \equiv 7 \pmod 8$ and that Conjecture \ref{conj:main} holds for every $F_p$ with $p|d_F$.
-For any nonsingular Hermitian matrix $T$ with values in $\Oo_F$ of size $n$, we have
+\begin{theorem}(Arithmetic Siegel-Weil formula for non-singular coefficients) Assume that the fundamental discriminant of $F$ is $d_F \equiv 1 \pmod 8$ and that Conjecture \ref{conj:main} holds for every $F_p$ with $p|d_F$.
+For any non-singular Hermitian matrix $T$ with values in $\Oo_F$ of size $n$, we have